-Forward Looking Statement:
+(f) Forward Looking Statement

 This report contains forward looking statements that are based on ourcurrent expectations assumptions estimates and projections.
 We have tried whereverpossible to identify such statements by using words such as anticipates estimatesexpects plans believes and words of similar substance in connection with any discussionof future performance.
 Stakeholders are urged to pay careful attention to the risk factorsdescribed in this report.
 One or more of these risks could have an adverse effect on theCompany or its group Companies activities conditions financial results.
 Furthermoreother risks notyet identified or considered as not material by the group could have thesame adverse effect.
 All the forward looking statement included in this report are basedon information available to us on the date of issue of this report.
 The Company do notundertake to update the said statements to reflect the future events or circumstancesunless required under the statue.

 The Company (including its subsidiaries and associates) operates inthree segments:

 1. Consolidated Results:

 The consolidated turnover of the Company has been

-The turnover of the derivatives has been 78928.36 Lakhs against77157.01 Lakhs in the previous year.
-The EBDITA has increased to 8962.16 lakhs ascompared to 8898.66 lakhs for the previous year.
+The turnover of the derivatives has been 765206.79 Lakhs as against780152.36 Lakhs in the previous year.

 3. Castor Oil: